nearist/vsx-client/README.md

 ## Example: MNIST

 To show how Nearist works, we will run through the provided code to perform Nearest Neighbors classification of the MNIST dataset.

+!NOTE: currently the MNIST dataset creation software uses a very out of date version of tensorflow. please download the dataset from the link below for the time being.

 The `/datasets/MNIST/` directory contains instructions and code for generating the data that we will run on Nearist hardware.
 (Alternatively, you can skip this step and download the generated datasets directly from [here](https://drive.google.com/drive/folders/1tr-q_uhg6PVuQKIwnLDRMtRsrG2oyS8C)).
 The README explains that we first train a convolutional neural network on the MNIST image classification task, and then use the trained network to transform raw images into 1024-dimensional vectors.
 We then convert these vectors of float data into vectors of integer data for use on Nearist hardware.
 This is accomplished by running: